clojure-grimoire/doc-lib-grimoire/README.md

 As this repository is solely for work extracted from Clojure (documentation, metadata) it shares this license.

 PRs and other contributions not accepted.
-This repo seeks to be a mirror of the metadata and documentation state of each Clojure version.
+This repo seeks to be a mirror of the metadata and documentation state of each lib-grimoire version.